 - Make sure to pre brew your coffee.
 I have added the coffee in hot and cold, and it does not affect batter.

 - Grease four 9 inch cake pans with oil.
 You can also line bottoms with parchment paper.

 - In a medium-sized mixing bowl, pour cashew milk (or other plant-based milk) and add 2 tbsp apple cider vinegar stir.
-Set aside.
+Set aside for 5 mins.

 - Measure and place flour, coconut sugar, cocoa powder, and baking powder into a large bowl.
 Whisk dry ingredients together to break up any clumps.
 Set aside.

 - Add coffee, oil, and vanilla into the cashew milk mixture.
 Stir.